quoctran98/Online-Aquarium/docs/socketio.md

 ### `interactions` Namespace

 **For clients to interact with the aquarium**.
 This namespace does not require any authentication and should be used for things that all users (including guests) can do (moving the cursor, feeding the fish, etc.).
-Messages sent from the client to the server are first validated then added to the command queue read by the main aquarium simulation loop.
-Results of these commands are not explicitly broadcased to all clients (except in some cases), but the state of the aquarium is updated and broadcasted to all clients connected to the `/aquarium` namespace.
+Messages sent from the client to the server are first validated then added to the command queue read by the main aquarium simulation loop. ~~Results of these commands are not explicitly broadcased to all clients (except in some cases)~~, but the state of the aquarium is updated and broadcasted to all clients connected to the `/aquarium` namespace.

+The commands themselves are rebroadcasted to all clients connected to the `/interactions` namespace so they can render the cursor of other clients.

 Clients will connect on page load.

 - `tap` - The client will send a message to the server when they click on the aquarium **without using a tool**.
 The message is a JSON object with the following fields.
-The whole JSON object is put into the command queue (with the command `tap`) for the main aquarium simulation loop to process.
+The whole JSON object is put into the command queue (with the command `tap`) for the main aquarium simulation loop to process. *This event is verified then rebroadcasted to all clients connected to this namespace so they can render the cursor.*
     - `username` - The username of the client sending the message.
     - `x` - The x-coordinate of the tap.
     - `y` - The y-coordinate of the tap.
     - `timestamp` - The time the tap was made (in milliseconds since epoch).

 - `pickup` - The client will send a message to the server when they click on an item the aquarium **to pick up a coin (or other thing)**.
 The message is a JSON object with the following fields.
-The whole JSON object is put into the command queue (with the command `pickup`) for the main aquarium simulation loop to process.
+The whole JSON object is put into the command queue (with the command `pickup`) for the main aquarium simulation loop to process. *This event is verified then rebroadcasted to all clients connected to this namespace so they can render the cursor.*
     - `thing_label` - The label of the thing being picked up.
     - `username` - The username of the client sending the message.
     - `x` - The x-coordinate of the coin pickup.